-Even though you are able to play Real Money Casinos at the comfort of your home, you might be thinking or ask yourself the kind of equipment you need for a home recording studio.
-Well, there are quite a number of thing that you might need for you to structure a good recording studio.
+Even though you can play Real Money Casinos from the comfort of your home, you might be thinking about or asking yourself what kind of equipment you need for a home recording studio.
+Well, there are quite a few things that you might need to structure a good recording studio.

 If you are starting from scratch with a home recording studio, this will be one of the most expensive components because you should obtain the fastest computer you can afford.

 However, most computers these days are fast, and you should be able to get started in no time.
-Therefore, until you need something speedier, we would recommend sticking with the one you have.
+Therefore, until you need something faster, we would recommend sticking with the one you have.

 Digital Audio Workstation (DAW)